 Parental involvement is vital in ensuring that our children are happy and succeed well in school.
 At St Stephen's we value the support our parents give us.
 Being awarded the Leading Parent Partnership Award for the second time since 2011 shows how strong the home-school relationship is.
 We keep our parents fully informed about school life through a number of different approaches:

-- Parent Information Night - an annual event at the start of the school year when parents come in to school and listen to an overview, from the Head Teacher, of the initiatives for the coming year.
-Teachers then talk to parents, in classrooms, about expectations and the work their child will be undertaking throughout the year.
+- 'Meet the Teacher' Night - an annual event at the start of the school year when parents come in to school and listen to their child's teacher talk to parents, in classrooms, about expectations and the work their child will be undertaking throughout the year.
 Parents leave the evening with a pack from their child's class teacher which provides them with the relevant information for the coming year, including how they can help their child at home.
 The pack is also placed on their child's class page so that it can be accessed whenever it is needed.

 - Parents' Evenings - twice a year, March and November, parents are invited to come into school to talk to the teacher about their child's progress.

-- Weekly Newsletters - e-mailed home each Friday, posted on the website, displayed in parents' noticeboard.
+- Weekly Newsletters - e-mailed home each Friday, link texted to parents, posted on the website, displayed in parents' noticeboard.

-- Weekly Celebration Assemblies - parents are invited to attend our weekly assemblies on Friday afternoons when we celebrate children's achievements.
+- Weekly Celebration Assemblies - parents are invited to attend our weekly assemblies on Friday mornings when we celebrate children's achievements.

 - Texting Service - we have the facility to text messages to parents' mobile phones.